Baytown ExxonMobil fire extinguished; cause still under investigation

 The company says all workers who received medical treatment or evaluation have been cleared to return to work, but the facility are still operating at "reduced rates."

 The burned unit remains shut down and stabilized.
-The cause of the fire is still under investigation.
+The cause of the fire, which burned propane and propylene, is still under investigation.

 Check back for updates to this developing story.
 Previous story follows.